max-dingsda/ComfyDash/README.md

 ComfyDash helps you make sense of all your downloaded checkpoints, LoRAs, and embeddings by scanning your ComfyUI directories and presenting them in a clear, searchable dashboard.
 It’s a lightweight local catalog and management tool for ComfyUI model data.

 Do you know the issue?
-You have downloaded checkpoints, Loras and embeddings and used them...they remain on your local drive and after some time, you are wondering what all those files do?
-If you are like me, you know what I'm talking about and thats why I created ComfyDash.
-To get an overview of the files on my local drive stored within my ComfyUI installation.
+You download checkpoints, LoRAs, and embeddings, use them for a while, and later wonder what they actually do.
+ComfyDash was created to solve exactly that — giving you a clear overview of everything stored in your local ComfyUI setup.

 ComfyDash is a lightweight, client‑side dashboard for browsing and managing local **ComfyUI model data**.
 It combines a Python‑based scanner that generates a structured `catalog.json` file with a modern React frontend built using **Vite** and **TailwindCSS**.